kovacmarek/particle-solver-pytorch-cuda/README.md

 # Particle solver inside houdini using GPUs & Pytorch

-## This solver is only the preview, due to time constraints I had to temporarily abandon this project.
-Further iterations will include significant clean up of the code, VDB collision support and much more stable particle behaviour.
+## This solver is only the preview.Further iterations will include significant clean up of the code, VDB collision support and stable particle behaviour.

 ### Liquid behaviour of particles with surface tension